Year in Review - 2009

 No Discharge Area Enforcement Legislation

-As a complement to the work by CZM and Massachusetts communities to designate No Discharge Areas (NDA) areas that prohibit any discharge of boat waste, Governor Deval Patrick signed legislation in January that gives the director of the Massachusetts Environmental Police, and all that serve under him, the ability to issue an administrative penalty of up to $2,000 per infraction for violations of NDA regulations.
+As a complement to the work by CZM and Massachusetts communities to designate No Discharge Areas (NDA) that prohibit any discharge of boat waste, legislation was enacted in January that gives the director of the Massachusetts Environmental Police, and all that serve under him, the ability to issue an administrative penalty of up to $2,000 per infraction for violations of NDA regulations.
 This enforcement authority applies to environmental police officers, harbormasters, fish and game wardens, and police officers assigned to patrol the waters of the Commonwealth.
 Specifically, the law states that no person shall discharge any sewage, whether treated or not, from a marine sanitation device into any waters of the Commonwealth designated by the Secretary of Energy and Environmental Affairs as an NDA.
 Roughly 70 percent of the Commonwealth's waters have been designated as no discharge.
 For more information, see the complete text of the new law.

 Lower North Shore NDA Approved/CZM Receives Stewardship Award